lsancxal/Fashion-MNIST/README.md

 # Fashion-MNIST
-This project classifys Fashion-MNIST dataset using convolutional neural networks.
+This project classifys Fashion-MNIST dataset using convolutional neural network.